Variable valve timing: Late intake valve closing (LIVC)

-The first variation of continuous variable valve timing involves holding the intake valve open slightly longer than a traditional engine.
+The first variation of continuous variable valve timing involves holding the intake valve open slightly longer than a traditional engine, emulating the Atkinson cycle.
 This results in the piston actually pushing air out of the cylinder and back into the intake manifold during the compression stroke.
 The air which is expelled fills the manifold with higher pressure, and on subsequent intake strokes the air which is taken in is at a higher pressure.
 Late intake valve closing has been shown to reduce pumping losses by 40% during partial load conditions, and to decrease nitric oxide (NOx) emissions by 24%.
 Peak engine torque showed only a 1% decline, and hydrocarbon emissions were unchanged.

 Early intake valve closing (EIVC)

 Another way to decrease the pumping losses associated with low engine speed, high vacuum conditions is by closing the intake valve earlier than normal.
 This involves closing the intake valve midway through the intake stroke.
-Air/fuel demands are so low at low-load conditions and the work required to fill the cylinder is relatively high, so Early intake valve closing greatly reduces pumping losses.
+Air/fuel demands are so low at low-load conditions and the work required to fill the cylinder is relatively high, so early intake valve closing greatly reduces pumping losses.
 Studies have shown early intake valve closing reduces pumping losses by 40%, and increases fuel economy by 7%.
 It also reduced nitric oxide emissions by 24% at partial load conditions.
 A possible downside to early intake valve closing is that it significantly lowers the temperature of the combustion chamber, which can increase hydrocarbon emissions.
+This is another way to emulate the Atkinson cycle, and is commonly used in forced induction Miller cycle engines.